Content

 It’s also worth noting that a small number of men who take finasteride continue to experience some side effects even after cessation of treatment.
 This has been occasionally referred to as post-finasteride syndrome.

 Generally speaking, you should share all types of medications, including any supplements, you’re taking with a healthcare provider to get the appropriate medical advice to stay safe.
-And if you’re one of the few people who experience finasteride side effects, contact your healthcare provider for further instructions.
+And if you’re one of the few who experience finasteride side effects, contact your healthcare provider for further instructions.

 Quick PSA:

 Some drugs can compound the positive effects of finasteride, including minoxidil, commonly known as Rogaine®.
+“Finasteride and minoxidil are commonly combined and very effective when used together,” Dr. Beasley says.

 Since it doesn’t have the same mechanism of action as finasteride, using the two drugs together can increase the effectiveness of both compounds in fighting and even potentially reversing the effects of hair loss.